 Recipe FAQ:

-You can easily use bottled lemon juice, but a fresh lemon is better so you can also use lemon zest.
+You can easily use bottled lemon juice, but a fresh lemon is better, so you can also use lemon zest.

-If your lemon cake turned out heavy it is due to a couple of reasons.
+If your lemon cake turned out heavy, it is due to a couple of reasons.
 Using a starchy gluten free flour blend or over-mixing the cake batter can make your cake heavy and dense.
 You can read more about troubleshooting in my Gluten Free Cake Troubleshooting Guide.

 Storage:

 Store this cake in an airtight container.
-You can also freeze this cake easily in your freezer.
+You can also freeze this cake quickly in your freezer.
 This cake will keep for up to 4 days in an airtight container or up to 4 months in the freezer.

 Check out this lemon pound cake web story!